Liming0824/DOMinion/README.md

   Remove each `DOMNodeCollection` element from the DOM.

   `attr`
   Take either one argument or two arguments.
-If given one argunment, the method gets the value of the attribute given for the first element of the `DOMNodeCollection` object.
-If given two argunments, the method sets value(second argunment) to the attribute(first argunment).
+If given one argument, the method gets the value of the attribute given for the first element of the `DOMNodeCollection` object.
+If given two arguments, the method sets value(second argument) to the attribute(first argument).

   `addClass`
   Adds a class, given as an argument, to each `DOMNodeCollection` element.